nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `update 2 name shopping ends 9pm`<br>
-   update the taks name of the second task on the list to shopping and the start time to 3/10/2016 9 p.m.
+   update the task name of the second task on the list to shopping and the start time to 3/10/2016 9 p.m.

 * `update 1 tag cs2103`<br>
   add the tag of the first task on to-do list to cs2103

 * `update 3 ends three hours later` <br>
-  update the taks name of the third task on the list to a deadline three hours after you type this command
+  update the task name of the third task on the list to a deadline three hours after you type this command

-* `update 2 starts family rt/friends` <br>
+* `update 2 tag family remove-tag friends` <br>
    add a tag family to the second task and remove the tag named friends

 <!-- @@author -->